Kekaha, Hawaii: Geography

-Kekaha is located on the southwest side of the island of Kauai at (21.971690, -159.716290).
+Kekaha is located on the southwest side of the island of Kauaʻi at (21.971690, -159.716290).
 It is bordered to the east by Waimea and to the south by the Pacific Ocean.
 Hawaii Route 50 passes through the community, leading northwest 7 mi to its end at the Pacific Missile Range Facility and east 15 mi to Kalaheo.

 According to the United States Census Bureau, the Kekaha CDP has a total area of 3.4 km2, of which 2.6 km2 is land and 0.8 km2, or 22.48%, are water.

 Climate

 According to data from a weather station affiliated with the Pacific Missile Range Facility 7 mi from town, Kekaha has the climate type of the hot semi-arid climate (Köppen: BSh).
 The annual precipitation is 17.84 in, of which summer is the dry season and winter is the rainy season.
 December is the wettest month, while August is the driest.